-Roy Halladay Net Worth 2020, Biography, Early Life, Education, Career and Achievement and Death.
+Roy Halladay Net Worth 2020, Biography and Achievement and Death.

 Roy Halladay Net Worth 2020: Roy Halladay estimated Net Worth 2020, Early Life, Body Measurement, Achievement, Salary, Income, Cars, Lifestyles & many other important information have been provided on this page.
 Scroll below to see more information about Roy Halladay.

 Roy Halladay was a former American Major League Baseball player who had a net worth of $70 million at the time of his death in 2017.
 During his career, Roy was paid $148 million in salary alone before taxes.
 He also earned millions more from endorsements.

 Roy Halladay was an American professional baseball player in the Major League Baseball (MLB).
 He pitched for the Toronto Blue Jays and the Philadelphia Phillies.

 He was an 8x All-Star and 2x Cy Young Award winner.
 Halladay was born Harry Leroy Halladay III on May 14, 1977, in Denver, Colorado.

 His father, Harry Jr., was a pilot, and his mother, Linda, a homemaker.
 He had two sisters, Heather and Merinda.
 Halladay grew up in the suburb of Arvada, where he attended Arvada West High School.
 He graduated in 1995.